-DEFINITIONS OF KEY TERMS
+DEFINITION OF KEY TERMS

 Auditing A systematic and objective assessment of an organisation's activities and services conducted and documented on a periodic basis.
 Competent Combination of knowledge, qualifications and experience specific to the work or task being performed.
 Construction Area Immediate site influenced by specific construction activities, as approved by the Project Manager.
 Construction Domain Entire footprint required for the construction of the overall project components.
 Dam Any barrier dam and any other form of impoundment used for the storage of water.
 Environment The surroundings in which humans exist and which comprise: The land, water and atmosphere of the earth.
 Micro-organisms, plant and animal life.
 Any part or combination of a) and b) and the interrelationships among and between them.
 The physical, chemical, aesthetic and cultural properties and conditions of the foregoing that can influence human health and well-being.
 Environmental Aspect Those components of the company's activities, products and services that are likely to interact with the environment.
 Environmental Feature Elements and attributes of the biophysical, economic and social environment.
 Environmental Impact The change to the environment resulting from an environmental aspect, whether desirable or undesirable.
 An impact may be the direct or indirect consequence of an activity.
 Environmental Management Programme (EMPr) A detailed plan of action prepared to ensure that recommendations for enhancing positive impacts and/or limiting or preventing negative environmental impacts are implemented during the life-cycle of a project.
 Environmental Objective Overall environmental goal pertaining to the management of environmental features.
 Environmental Target Performance requirement that arises from the environmental objectives and that needs to be set and met in order to achieve those objectives.
 Impervious Not permeable; not allowing liquid to pass through.
 Resistant to movement of water.
 Government Waterworks A waterwork (e.g. water storage dams, water transfer schemes and flood attenuation works) owned or controlled by the Minister of Water and Environmental Affairs and includes the land on which it is situated.
-Monitoring A systematic and objective observation of an organisation's activ services conducted and reported on regularly.
-Non-overspill crest level (NOCL) General top level of the dam, which is not designed to be overtopped.
+Monitoring A systematic and objective observation of an organisation's activities and services conducted and reported on regularly.
 Project Area The greater area within which the project is executed.
 Extends beyond the construction domain.